lunar-s/MemoMingle/README.md

 I worked on the following tasks:

-1. <https://github.com/lunar-s/MemoMingle> - Create the `github` repository and invited the group.
+1. Created the GitHub repository and invited the group.
-2. This is my second task.
+2. In `reminder_controller.js`, fixed the delete function.

 #### Charley Liao